WeCanCodeIT/WCCI-Fall-2017-CLE/Week7/Git.md

 ### Command to use sparingly
 - `git push origin --all` will push all of your branches to Github.
 Use sparingly because you don't want to be pushing non-functional branches and you don't want all of the members of your team to have to delete the bad branches.

+## Merge
+- This is when we take changes and bring the changes back in.
+- *Important* You want to be in the branch where you want the changes and bring the changes in.
+  - Example - Be in `master` and merge `testBranch` in.
+  - Note - it is possible to do it backwards, so be mindful when doing merges.
+- To merge, you are in the branch where you want the changes to end up, and type `git merge -m "Merge Message" branchName` into `master` where "Merge Message" is replaced by the message you want to include.

+### When It Goes Wrong
+- Multiple members of a team working on the same section of code.

+### Cloning
+- Copy the HTTPS url from the Green "Clone or Download" button.
+- In Git Bash, type `git clone url` where URL is where you have pasted what you copied in the last step.
+- Make sure you have changed directories in Git Bash to where you want to clone the project.
+(Example: Documents/Visual\Studio\2015/Projects/)